A Latent Space Model for Cognitive Social Structures Data

 \subsection{Model fit}

-To asses the fit of our model, we first complement the results presented in Table \ref{tab_information_criteria} by computing the DIC and WAIC values for the SWARTZ and BUTTS model (see Table \ref{tab_information_criteria4}).
-It is clear that the performance of the version of BUTTS that we implement here is quite poor.
-On the other hand, while the performance of SWARTZ is competitive with that of a low-dimensional LATENT models, it is clear that, for an optimally selected latent-space dimension, LATENT clearly outperforms SWARTZ under both criteria.
+To asses the fit of our model, we first complement the results presented in Table \ref{tab_information_criteria} by computing the DIC and WAIC values for SWARTZ.
+For this model the DIC is 11,073.52, whereas the WAIC is 11,406.92.
+While the performance of SWARTZ is competitive with that of a low-dimensional LATENT models, it is clear that, for an optimally selected latent-space dimension, LATENT outperforms SWARTZ under both criteria.

-Next, following \citet[Chapter 6]{gelman-2014-bayesian} and \citet[Chapter 4]{kolaczyk-2014}, we explore the in-sample fit of our model and the competitor models BUTTS and SWARTZ by replicating pseudo-data from the fitted models and calculating a battery of summary statistics (in our case, the mean density, degree assortativity, and clustering coefficient) for each sample.
+Next, following \citet[Chapter 6]{gelman-2014-bayesian} and \citet[Chapter 4]{kolaczyk-2014}, we replicate pseudo-data from both fitted models and calculate a battery of summary statistics (in our case, the average density, assortativity, clustering coefficient, and mean path length over the different networks) for each sample.
 This allows us to generate an estimate of the posterior predictive distribution of the summaries, which can then be compared against the value observed in the original sample (see Figure \ref{fig_goodness}).
-Our model clearly provides a better fit to the data, outperforming both BUTTS and SWARTZ.
-This is most obvious for the assortativity, and specially the transitivity indexes.
-Somewhat surprisingly, BUTTS struggles to even reproduce even the mean density of the CSS.
+Our model clearly provides a better fit to the data, outperforming SWARTZ.
+This is most obvious for the assortativity, transitivity and mean path length indexes.